Bonziman/sorting_algorithms/README.md

-a repo to learn about soring algorithms and big O notation
+this a repo to learn about soring algorithms and big O notation